|

 original idea.

-Thought As Much (Archer) A folk-rock styled waltz existing in two different versions: one featuring
+Thought As Much (Archer) A folk-rock

-the full band (that was due for release on the album in 1988) and another, featuring minimal instrumentation which
+styled waltz existing in two different versions: one featuring the full band (that was due for release on the album

-is a demo version recorded back in 1981 (which was included as a b-side to "Walking On The Line").
-The song opens with a harmonica
+as a b-side to "Walking On The Line").
+The song opens with a harmonica (played on the album version by Mark Feltham

-(played on the album version by Mark Feltham who later performed on Kevin Rowland's "My Beauty") in a style reminiscent
+who later performed on Kevin Rowland's "My Beauty") in a style reminiscent of the "Midnight Cowboy"

-of the "Midnight Cowboy" theme, before Kevin Archer launches into a vocal that rivals "Keep It - Part Two" in terms of unashamed,
+theme, before Kevin Archer launches into a vocal that rivals "Keep It - Part Two" in terms of unashamed, unrestrained

-unrestrained emotion: "I've looked so hard, eyes have gone dry now, shoulders so brittle from this low".
+emotion: "I've looked so hard, eyes have gone dry now, shoulders so brittle from this low".

-Walking On The Line (Archer) The Blue Ox Babes' third and final single and an extremely commercial release which
+The Blue Ox Babes' third and final single and an extremely commercial release which inexplicably failed to

-is a misaprehension amongst many fans that The Blue Ox Babes only ever released two singles.
-Hook-laiden with brass,
+amongst many fans that The Blue Ox Babes only ever released two singles.
+Hook-laiden with brass, fiddle and a great "ba-da-dow

-fiddle and a great "ba-da-dow ba-da-daa" sing-along chorus, this is as good as any of Kevin Archer's Dexys compositions and
+ba-da-daa" sing-along chorus, this is as good as any of Kevin Archer's Dexys compositions and it is interesting to

-it is interesting to speculate how the song would have fared had it been released by Dexys in their prime rather than by the
+speculate how the song would have fared had it been released by Dexys in their prime rather than by the relatively unknown

-relatively unknown Blue Ox Babes.
+Blue Ox Babes.
 "It makes me want to feel so strong".
+We Are But Together (Archer) In August 1981, Kevin Rowland included "We Are Back Together -

-Rowland included "We Are Back Together - Kevin Archer" in a list of his ten favourite singles featured in Record Mirror.
+Kevin Archer" in a list of his ten favourite singles featured in Record Mirror.
+Something of a mystery, Kevin Archer

-Something of a mystery, Kevin Archer remembers that he did record a song called "We Are But Together" before
+remembers that he did record a song called "We Are But Together" before the group secured a deal

 What